Cookies

 Housing affordability

 Housing affordability is linked to house prices and to wages.
-It’s rurality means that Herefordshire has an over-representation of desirable, larger detached houses combined with a relatively low wage economy, which creates barriers to home ownership for young and single people and for those with low to average earnings.
+Herefordshire’s rurality means that it has an over-representation of desirable, larger detached houses combined with a relatively low wage economy, which creates barriers to home ownership for young and single people and for those with low to average earnings.

-• In 2022, the ratio of lower quartile house price to lower quartile annual workplace-based earnings in Herefordshire was 9.17: significantly higher than in England (7.19) and the West Midlands region as a whole (7.05).
-Herefordshire had the 7th worst housing affordability out of the West Midlands region’s 30 local authority areas (all tiers) and the worst of comparable upper-tier local authority areas
+• In 2023, the ratio of median house price to median annual workplace-based earnings in Herefordshire was 9.8; higher than the average for the West Midlands (7.2) and England as a whole (8.3).
+Herefordshire had the 6th worst housing affordability out of the West Midlands region’s 30 local authority areas (all tiers) and the worst of comparable upper-tier local authority areas (unitaries, counties and metropolitan boroughs)

-• In line with a fall observed nationally and regionally, the Herefordshire ratio fell from 9.93 in 2021
+• In line with a fall observed nationally and regionally, Herefordshire’s ratio fell over consecutive years from a peak of 10.3 in 2021

 See the House Price Market Statistics spreadsheet in related documents for data and charts